Jollerprutt/proxmox-node/README.md

 | `Bridge ports` |enp6s0|
 | `Comment` |vpngate-local|

 Note the bridge port corresponds to a physical interface identified above.
-The name for bridges must follow the format of vmbrX with ‘X’ being a number between 0 and 9999.
-I chose to have the bridge number the same as the physical interface number to help maintain my sanity.
-Last but not least, you also need to click ‘VLAN aware’ on the bridge.
+The name for Linux Bridges must follow the format of vmbrX with ‘X’ being a number between 0 and 9999.
+Last but not least, `vmbr0` is the default Linux Bridge which wouldve been setup when first installing Proxmox and DOES NOT need to be created.
+Simply edit the existing `vmbr0` by changing `Bridge port ==> bond0`.